cellrank.kernels.PseudotimeKernel#

 Kernel

-classmethod PseudotimeKernel.from_adata(adata, key, copy=False)#
+classmethod PseudotimeKernel.from_adata(adata, key, copy=False)

-Read kernel object saved using write_to_adata().
+Read the kernel saved using write_to_adata().

 Parameters: